xflouris/salt/README.md

 **salt.c** | Toolkit file, for testing the functions of SALT.
 **util.c** | Various common utility functions.

+## Bugs

+SALT has not been tested comprehensively yet.
+All bug reports are highly appreciated.

 ## The SALT team